Workers’ Comp

 Employees who are injured or disabled on the job are qualified for workers’ compensation.
 Workers’ Compensation laws are designed to protect employees from being forced to pay the cost of medical treatment on their own.
 Workers’ compensation also covers employee wage losses that are a direct result of the accident or permanent physical impairments related to the accident.

 The NC Industrial Commission in Raleigh oversees all workers’ compensation claims in North Carolina.
 You must file your injury claim with the Commission.
-Then they can take jurisdiction over your case.
+Then, they can take jurisdiction over your case.
 As the injured worker, you must file an Industrial Commission Form 18, while the employer must file an Industrial Commission Form 19.

 Your employer is required to provide you with a blank Form 18 to complete, according to Industrial Commission Rule 04 NCAC 10A .0104.
 You should also receive a copy of the employer’s completed Form 19, which will help you fill out Form 18.
 Injured workers can file a Form 18 online here after setting up an account.

-Workers’ compensation cases are monitored and overseen by the NC Industrial Commission and not a court, so juries are not involved.
+Workers’ compensation cases are monitored and overseen by the NC Industrial Commission, not a court, so juries are not involved.
 During the appeal process, if you need to appeal the ruling of the NC Industrial Commission, the claims are sent to the North Carolina Court of Appeals and then to the North Carolina Supreme Court.

 No, you are not legally required to have an attorney to file for and claim workers’ compensation.
 As with most of your important and potentially expensive life responsibilities – from your car to your health to your home – it’s in your best interest to seek the help of a professional.